OpenCourseAPI/OwlAPI/examples/README.md

 ### Overview

-In this example, we have an input field where we can enter in valid query parameters to the `/single` endpoint.
-See the docs [here](https://floof.li/) for more information.
+In this example, we have an input field where we can enter in valid query parameters to the [`/single`](https://floof.li/#get-single) endpoint.
 Upon hitting the `GET` button, the JavaScript code uses the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to make a request to [floof.li](https://floof.li) with the query params attached.
 Upon receiving a response, it pretty prints the JSON data to the output container.

 ### HTML template